 Health Canada will be granted the authority to impose terms and conditions on a clinical trial authorization before and during the trial to address significant uncertainties or mitigate risks related to the product(s) being tested, or to the conduct of the trial.
 These terms and conditions may include:

 - Monitoring of specific populations because of potential increased risk (e.g. children, pregnancy)

-- Additional information to characterise and mitigate newly identified risks.
+- Additional information to characterize and mitigate newly identified risks

 Modernization of Compliance and Enforcement

 At present Health Canada only has direct oversight over the sponsors of the trials.
-Health Canada is proposing regulatory changes that would ensure that all third-parties conducting trials on behalf of a sponsor are legally responsible for any activities they conduct.
-This would result in increased regulatory burden for these third-parties but will increase the safety of clinical trial participants by allowing Health Canada to require them to take corrective action instead of directing the sponsor to take the action against the third-party.
+Health Canada is proposing regulatory changes that would ensure that all third parties conducting trials on behalf of a sponsor are legally responsible for any activities they conduct.
+This would result in an increased regulatory burden for these third parties but will increase the safety of clinical trial participants by allowing Health Canada to require them to take corrective action instead of directing the sponsor to take the action against the third party.

 Anticipated Outcomes for Stakeholders

-Health Canada believes these changes will help encourage clinical trials in Canada by providing greater agility in oversight of the development of healthcare products, ensure that regulatory requirements are proportional to risks, improve access to clinical trial information, create a more streamlined approach that is better aligned internationally and leverage partnerships and provide leadership in Canada’s health ecosystem to further facilitate clinical trials in Canada.
+Health Canada believes these changes will help encourage clinical trials in Canada by providing greater agility in oversight of the development of healthcare products, ensuring that regulatory requirements are proportional to risks, improving access to clinical trial information, creating a more streamlined approach that is better aligned internationally and leverage partnerships and provide leadership in Canada’s health ecosystem to further facilitate clinical trials in Canada.

 How We Can Help